 This clinical is the first in a series of three clinical courses.
 It will introduce you to the surgical clinical environment, provide the ability to begin utilizing skills acquired during previous clinical courses, and implement the principles of aseptic technique while participating in the role of a surgical technologist.
 You must complete this clinical with a grade of C or higher.
 Prerequisite: STS 1303 or Instructor's Approval.
-Corequisite: STS 1323 or Instructor's Approval.
 (OA)

-STS 2945L SURGICAL CLINICAL II 3 cr. hrs.
+STS 2945L SURGICAL CLINICAL II